Products and Platforms

 NICS System Architecture

 NICS is structured as a layered control system designed for compatibility across multiple battery, device, and embedded hardware environments.
-This architecture allows the core control engine to remain consistent while supporting different interfaces, telemetry sources, and device policies.
+This allows the core control engine to remain consistent while supporting different interfaces, telemetry sources, and device policies.

-Interface Layer
+Interface layer

 Collects and normalizes telemetry from battery systems, sensors, wireless subsystems, and host signals, including external communication interfaces such as CAN.

-Core Engine
+Core engine

 Interprets overall system health using battery, thermal, power, and communication inputs to evaluate stability, runtime risk, and changing system conditions in real time.

-Policy Layer
+Policy layer

 Applies device-specific control actions such as brightness control, workload throttling, communication policy adjustment, and runtime-preservation behavior.